Jahidul1704/Gclassic_14.6_Kamiak/README.md

 # Gclassis_14.6
-# Geos_chem_14.6
-# For your cluster, you have to check the availability of GCC or Intel NetCDF, OpenMPI, and CMake modules.
+**For your cluster, you have to check the availability of GCC or Intel NetCDF, OpenMPI, and CMake modules.**
-# In Kamiak hpc(WSU hpc) it has built in gcc, intel, openmpi, netcdf and cmake.
-For compiling geoschem classis it is require to use upgraded netcdf libraries which are not available in Kamiak.
+**In Kamiak hpc(WSU hpc) it has built in gcc, intel, openmpi, netcdf and cmake.
+For compiling geoschem classis it is require to use upgraded netcdf libraries which are not available in Kamiak**
 # 1. First step is to install upgraded netcdf in kamiak or just copy this module from other in my case it is in this directory
 /data/lab/meng/jahidul/netcdd
 # 2. Then load all the modules GCC or Intel NetCDF, OpenMPI, and CMake modules.